-- The appeal must be addressed to the Jail Commander and submitted through the normal Grievance Procedure channels. - The Jail Commander will consider the appeal and advise the inmate, in writing, of his decision with ten (10) working days of the appeal.
+- The appeal must be submitted within five (5) working days of the denial. - The appeal must be addressed to the Jail Commander and submitted through the normal Grievance Procedure channels. - The Jail Commander will consider the appeal and advise the inmate, in writing, of his decision with ten (10) working days of the appeal.
 Decisions by the Jail Commander will be final.